 The restaurant inside City Club located in River Ranch, the lifestyle residential development in the heart of Lafayette, Louisiana is hitting its stride with dishes that are not only tasty but picture perfect.
 I’ve been dining at this neighborhood grill for years and have seen the changes it’s gone through, but now, in the hands of rock solid chef Donovan Broussard, I am duly impressed.
 Once a sandwich grill, then a full-fledged Italian white-tablecloth venue, then back to basics, this spot has been evolving with its membership following for many years.
 But lately—in the past 18 months—the reviews from diners have been stellar and steady with accolades for both creativity as well as taste.

 It’s hard to run a kitchen in a big-time catering facility.
 With its massive ballroom being a go-to venue for weddings and banquets, the food service focus is clearly on delivering to a mass audience for which they execute expertly.
 But nestled in this beehive of daily and nightly activity is a restaurant kitchen focused on the center of the plate.
-High praise goes not only to Chef Donovan but also to sous chef Hannah Hudson, a Delgado graduate that cooked at acclaimed Jolie Bistro before joining the team.
+High praise goes to Chef Donovan.

-With daily lunch specials and nightly showstoppers like my softshell special shining a creative light on the stellar menu of favorites, the City Club is reigniting a loyal local following.
+With lunch specials and nightly showstoppers like my softshell special shining a creative light on the stellar menu of favorites, the City Club has gained a loyal local following.
 And if you can’t catch the Fried Softshell Crabs dinner being offered, then follow my recipe to arrive at the same delicious destination.
 The al fresco view may not be the same, but it will be just as tasty.

 - 3 large egg yolks

 - Pinch of kosher salt